 In the course of your research, you may want to make comparisons based on:

-- The demographic attributes of your participants (for example, you may want to compare attitudes based on gender or age).
+- The demographic attributes of your participants (for example, you may want to compare attitudes based on education or age).

 - The attributes of places, organizations or other entities (for example, you could compare how issues are handled in large and small schools).